 For British cuisine, we recommend Boisdale, Tom’s Kitchen and the newly refurbished Tea Merchant.

 Tom’s Kitchen does British favourites and comfort food better than anyone else, using the best seasonal produce.
 And the Tea Merchant offers good pub food at honest prices.

-Its state of the art equipment include cardio, functional and combat zones; a sports hall that is predominantly used for football, basketball and badminton; a 23-metre uv-purified pool; a 13-metre climbing wall, with six auto-belays and 25 routes of between 4+ to 7B (set by the well known climber Steve McClure); a 90-bike cycle studio; and over 200 classes each week.
+Its state of the art equipment include cardio, functional and combat zones; The Yard (London's largest multi-functional training space, opened in Jan 2019); a 23-metre uv-purified pool; a 13-metre climbing wall, with six auto-belays and 25 routes of between 4+ to 7B (set by the well known climber Steve McClure); a 90-bike cycle studio; and over 200 classes each week.

 Canary Wharf has a host of other gyms for its alpha-male office workers to de-stress.
-First amongst them is the Virgin Active Canary Riverside, on the banks of the Thames, offers the latest equipment, around 10-15 daily classes, and a swimming pool with wonderful river views.
+First amongst them is the Virgin Active Canary Riverside, on the banks of the Thames, which offers the latest equipment, around 10-15 daily classes, and a swimming pool with wonderful river views.
 Membership is c. £110 per month.

 A little-known fact about Canary Wharf is that it has its own floating church, St Peter's Barge.
 Offering Sunday and midweek services, London's only floating church has an average congregation of about 85.
+MAP

 Because Canary Wharf is located on the prime meridian, the garden is divided into East and West sections.